National University of Costa Rica

-Former legislator of the Citizen Action Party (PAC), Alberto Salom Echeverria, will be the new rector of the National University of Costa Rica (UNA) for 2015–2020.

 History

 The National University of Costa Rica was created in 1973 in the province of Heredia.
-Uladislao Gámez Solano, The Minister of Public Education under the government of José Figueres Ferrer, approved the creation of the university on the 15th of February 1973, through law #5182.
+Uladislao Gámez Solano, The Minister of Public Education under the government of José Figueres Ferrer, approved the creation of the university on 15 February 1973, through law #5182.
 Benjamín Núñez Vargas (a Roman Catholic priest, academic and politician) was the founder and first rector of the university.

 The University opened its doors on 14 March 1973, following the legacy of the Normal School of Costa Rica and the Superior Normal School.

 During its developmental phase, it brought together some of the greatest minds in Latin America at the time.
 This phase is defined as the "Universidad Necesaria" and laid the foundation for an institution that serves the underprivileged in Costa Rica and offers access to a superior education for all.

 Today, the university has diverse academic offerings and a rigorous curriculum.
 UNA offers more than 65 graduate and postgraduate degree programs in various fields, such as natural sciences, earth and marine sciences, education, social sciences, health sciences, philosophy, literature and arts.